Non-perturbative approach to the Bourgain-Spencer conjecture in stochastic homogenization: Main results

 \end{theor1}

-While the Bourgain--Spencer conjecture is concerned with ensemble averages, and while our proof is based on a two-scale expansion for $\nabla u_{\e,f}$ in the weak sense of $\Sc'(\Omega;\Ld^2(\R^d))$, a natural side question concerns the intrinsic description of fluctuations $\nabla u_{\e,f}-\expec{\nabla u_{\e,f}}$ in this weak sense; this is briefly addressed in Appendix~\ref{sec:fluct}.
+Although this statement is only concerned with ensemble averages, our proof is based on a two-scale expansion for $\nabla u_{\e,f}$ in the weak sense of $\Sc'(\Omega;\Ld^2(\R^d))$.
+In this spirit, a natural side question concerns the intrinsic description of fluctuations $\nabla u_{\e,f}-\expec{\nabla u_{\e,f}}$ in a similar weak sense; this is briefly addressed in Appendix~\ref{sec:fluct}.